aschultzen/master_thesis/README.md

 	        gateway 10.1.1.19
 	        network 10.1.0.0/23     #Optional
 	        broadcast 10.1.1.255    #Also optional

+This is also a good time to change the hostname:

+	sudo nano /etc/hosts

+Change the following line:

+	127.0.1.1	raspberrypi

+to whatever name you have chosen to use.

+NOTE: The line mentioned over might contain some other name.
+It does not matter.

+DID YOU KNOW?: We all know that 127.0.0.1 is localhost, however, in Debian there is a bug [Debian Bug #719621] https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=719621 for which there was made a workaround that makes the hostname resolve to 127.0.1.1 and localhost 127.0.0.1

 # Master thesis notes
 The following should be considered a log and notes from my summer internship at Justervesenet.
 They are however highly related to my master thesis.